kevinmburk/cdb-style-guide/style-guide.md

 - As much as possible, organize components in the following manner:

   1. Any hook instances (i.e. `const { push } = useHistory();`)
-  1. Any props manipulation variables (object destructuring of props, sorting an array of objects, etc.)
+  1. Any props manipulation variables (i.e. object destructuring of props, sorting an array of objects, etc.)
   1. API call variables (`react-query` hooks)
   1. State variables
   1. `useEffect()` call